SEKOIA-IO/documentation/docs/integration/integrations/integration_details_TEMPLATE_TO_REMOVE.md

 - Event Selection: Guidance on selecting event types when sending logs.
 ---> Visual Aids: Include screenshots or videos if possible.

+!!!
+Note
+    If you encounter any issues during the configuration specified in this section "Instructions on the 3rd Party Solution," please do not hesitate to contact your editor.
+We also welcome any suggestions for improving our documentation to better serve your needs.

 ### Instruction on Sekoia

 {!_shared_content/integration/intake_configuration.md!}